thedavidmeister/xoroshiro128/README.md

 The simplest usage is to simply call `rand` to generate a random long.

-This uses an atom to store the state of the prng, which is updated to the next value in sequence on each call to `rand`. **Simple calls to `rand` are [currently not thread safe](https://github.com/thedavidmeister/xoroshiro128/issues/7), you may see duplicate values across parallel threads as "the next value in the sequence" is subject to race conditions.
-See below for more advanced usage that can help avoid this if it is a problem for you**.
+This uses an atom to store the state of the prng, which is updated to the next value in sequence on each call to `rand`.

 `rand` is automatically seeded by `java.util.Random` or `Math.random`, passed through splitmix64, and so should Just Work.

 This atom can be manually reset/seeded (e.g. during testing) by calling `seed-rand!` and passing it a long.
 Internally, as per the suggestion in the reference implementation, this long will be passed through a splitmix64 generator to generate the two 64 bit seeds needed for the xoroshiro128+ algorithm. `seed-rand!` also accepts two arguments, which should both be longs to pass directly to xoroshiro128+ (no splitmix64 involved).

+#### Parallel calls to `rand`

+As of version `1.1.1`, calls to `rand` in parallel will use `compare-and-set!` to ensure that each value is returned only once across all threads.
+No guarantees about the ordering of `rand` are made for parallel execution.

+For example, using `pmap` and `map` to produce two sequences of random numbers with `rand`, starting with the same seed, would:

+- create the same _set_ of longs twice
+- _not order_ the sequences in the same way, `pmap` will have incorrect ordering
+- _not_ duplicate any values in `pmap` that aren't duplicated in `map`

+See `xoroshiro128.test.state` for examples.

 ### Advanced